mkushnir/mrksvnup/README.md

 This program was first written as a proof of concept, mostly in order to explore the design decision.
 It can, however, be used in real world tasks.

-The program supports the _svn://_ protocol only.
 Since this is my homework, I made no provision for distributing it through ports, or other packaging systems.
 It can be built using basic [GNU autotools][4].

 TODO
 ====